teddytaod/macos-catalina-thinkpad-x250/README.md

     Janolan https://github.com/Janolan

- ### I am NOT responsible for any damage or loss of the file, or any hardware damage。
+ ### I am NOT responsible for any damage or loss of the file, or any hardware damage.